 Are the characters believable and fully drawn?

 Three-dimensional characters are not Krull's strong suit.
 Colwyn is nice and capable, but it's a one-note role.
 He loves Lyssa and has to find her, and that's about it.
 She's trapped in the outlandish Black Fortress and just wants out of there.
-While that motive is understandable, it's hard to care about her survival.
-Some secondary characters are more enjoyable because they're such oddballs.
+While that motive is understandable, it's hard to care.
+Secondary characters are more enjoyable because they're such oddballs.
 The prime example is Ergo "the Magnificent" (David Battley), a minor wizard able to turn people into animals.
 He ends up being the victim of most of the spells, which go wrong at the last second.
 Colwyn's main guide on this journey is the wise Ynyr (Freddie Jones), who leads him to the Glaive, a powerful artifact that's laughably easier to discover.
 Once he dodges some falling rocks, Colwyn just needs to stick his hand into some fire and the Glaive is his.
 Ynyr oversells the danger of this feat, but he brings weight to other actions that would be even sillier without his involvement.

 How are the special effects?